rakunlabs/turna/README.md

 # loads configuration to files
 loads:
   - export: test.yml
+    # name using to export value in map
+    name: mytest
     # static configuration merged with other sources
     statics:
       - consul:
+          # name using to export value in map
+          name: myconsul
           path: test
           # default is empty
           path_prefix: finops